713-224-5529

 THC concentrates are becoming more popular every day among marijuana users.
 However, Texas law still prosecutes people possessing or trafficking THC concentrates.
 If you or someone you know has been charged with a crime related to THC concentrates, it’s imperative you seek legal counsel.

-Contact Tyler Flood & Associates, Inc. to speak to an marijuana defense attorney today.
+Contact [firm] to speak to an marijuana defense attorney today.
 We have years of experience handling all kinds of drug offense cases including THC concentrates.
-Call us now at (713) 224-5529 to set up a free consultation.
-Tyler Flood & Associates, Inc. accepts clients throughout the greater Houston metropolitan area including Magnolia Park, Uptown, Greenspoint and River Oaks.
+Call us now at [phone] to set up a free consultation. [firm] accepts clients throughout the greater Houston metropolitan area including Magnolia Park, Uptown, Greenspoint and River Oaks.

 Overview of THC Concentrates in Texas